Zinabuf/GCIM/README.md

 6  1.53227 -1.898840 -0.6726290  0.826352  4.01520  0.972757   1   7
 ~~~

-## 2. Reverse direction.
+## 2. Reverse causal direction.

- _<div align="justify">The reverse direction test evaluates the opposite relationship, switching the roles of exposure and outcome to assess whether the assumed causal direction is valid.
-After this primary analysis, assess the reverse causal direction by switching the roles of the exposure and outcome variables in both the discovery and target datasets.
-This involves treating the original outcome as the exposure and the original exposure as the outcome, ensuring consistency in data structure and formatting across both analyses.</div>_
+ _<div align="justify">The reverse causal direction test assesses the validity of the assumed causal relationship by switching the roles of exposure and outcome.
+Following the primary analysis in the proposed causal direction, the reverse test is conducted to verify the possible causal direction, with the original outcome treated as the exposure and the original exposure treated as the outcome.
+Consistency in data structure and formatting should be maintained across analyses.</div>_

  ### 2.1..
 Discovery input files